The Whitechapel Mission has its own excellent website maintained by the Director, Tony Miller

 At this time of year the cupboards are looking empty, and we have to resort to buying ingredients for our breakfasts with our dwindling cash reserves.

 One way to help out Whitechapel Mission is to bring just one tin of baked beans or plum tomatoes to church every week.
-Add the extra tin to your weekly shopping list.
-Set a repeating reminder in your phone.
-Just bring a tin and pop it in a box.
+Pop it in the box there.

 You can also bring other items from our desperate list : sugar, coffee, honey, biscuits, instant hot chocolate, toothbrushes, razors, carrier bags, rucksacks.
 Also men’s: underwear, socks, jeans 28”-36”, trainers, shoes and trousers 28-34".